Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 - CPSIA requirements for children’s footwear

-- Chemical safety requirements
+- Chemical restrictions

 - Labeling requirements